Flemish Cycling Week

 The Flemish Cycling Week (Dutch:Vlaamse Wielerweek) or simply Flemish Week, is a series of five road cycling races held in Flanders in late March and early April.
 The series in fact spans two weeks.
-It has begun with Classic Brugge–De Panne since 2018 and ends 11–12 days later with the Tour of Flanders, which is the most important race of the series.
+It has begun with Tour of Bruges since 2018 and ends 11–12 days later with the Tour of Flanders, which is the most important race of the series.
+Tour of Flanders is the oldest of the five races, first held in 1913.
+Tour of Bruges (formerly Three Days of De Panne and Classic Brugge–De Panne) is the youngest event, first held in 1977.

+Since 2004, the races have begun to hold women's editions on the same day – as of 2026, four of the five races hold women's races, all part of the UCI Women's World Tour.

 Events

-Since 2018, the series has consisted of five one-day races:
+Since 2018, the series has consisted of five one-day races for men: